 Stream Ecology - The Aquatic Insects

-It is partially for this reason that insects are so important to the Indian River ecosystem that we have in Sitka National Historical Park.
+It is partially for this reason that insects are so important to the Indian River ecosystem in Sitka National Historical Park.
 This river depends upon the dynamic cycle of nutrients and energy being carried through its waters, and insects play a vital role in that process.
 Healthy streams especially have a diverse complement of mayflies, stoneflies, and caddisflies.
-Read further on below to learn about the main insects found in Indian River, and the role they play in the health of our waterways!Click here for a list of Indian River Insects and other Macroinvertebrates and their Role (Functional Feeding Group) in the Stream Ecosystem
+Read further on below to learn about the main insects found in Indian River and the role they play in the health of our waterways!Click here for a list of Indian River Insects and other Macroinvertebrates and their Role (Functional Feeding Group) in the Stream Ecosystem

 The ecological role of aquatic insects depends on their feeding behavior.
 These behaviors have been categorized as Functional Feeding Groups.
 Four groups are important in the Indian River.